ahrenstein/docker-debugging/README.md

 There are two deployment examples included with this repo:

 1. [docker-compose](deployments/docker-compose.yml) - Deploy locally and listen on port 2000
-2. [Kubernetes](deployments/kubernetes.yml) - Deploy to Kubernetes in the `kube-public` namespace listening on port 80 with no ingress or service
+2. [Kubernetes](deployments/kubernetes.yml) - Deploy to Kubernetes in the `kube-public` namespace listening on port 80 with no ingress or service.
+   1. Additionally, Route 1337 LLC has a [public helm chart](https://helm-charts.route1337.com/) using this container.

 You can also run `docker run -d --name debugging -p2000:80 ahrenstein/debugging:latest` to deploy locally as well.